inc8877/GraphicsConfigurator/README.md

 <p>
 Unity closed access to change important parameters such as shadows casting, shadow resolution, lighting modes, etc.

-If you want to give the user the ability to customize the resolution of shadows, then the suggestion from unit sounds like this: ***"create multiple assets and and rearrange them"***
+If you want to give the user the ability to customize the resolution of shadows, then the suggestion from unit sounds like this: ***"create multiple assets and rearrange them"***

 If you follow this way, you will have to create hundreds of pipeline assets to give users the ability to customize the graphics settings.